How the Mars Exploration Rovers Work

 Advertisement

-What Spirit and Opportunity found was a credit to the technology that allowed them to explore Mars.
-Within a couple months of landing, the Opportunity uncovered evidence of saltwater, which leaves open the possibility that life (and fossil indications) might at one time have existed on the planet.
+What Spirit and Opportunity found was a credit to the technology that allowed them to explore the Red Planet.
+Within a couple of months of landing, the Opportunity uncovered evidence of saltwater, which leaves open the possibility that life (and fossil indications) might at one time have existed on the planet.
 Spirit stumbled across rocks that pointed to an earlier, unrulier Mars that was marked by impacts, explosive volcanism and subsurface water [source: NASA Mars].

 Advertisement